NCDA Facilitating Career Development Training and Certification Program

 NCDA was an early partner with the National Occupational Information Coordinating Committee (NOICC) and the Center for Credentialing and Education, Inc. (CCE) in developing and implementing the Career Development Facilitator concept.
 In addition to the Facilitating Career Development Curriculum, NCDA coordinates these aspects of the NCDA Training Program.

-- Distributing and improving the Facilitating Career Development curriculum.
+- Distributing and improving the Facilitating Career Development student and instructor manual.

 - Conducting NCDA instructor training through a network of over 45 master trainers.

-- Maintaining NCDA Registry of Programs and Instructors that use the Facilitating Career Development curriculum.
+- Maintaining NCDA Registry of Programs and Instructors that use the Facilitating Career Development student manual.

-- Maintaining this website to provide information about the Facilitating Career Development training.
+- Maintaining this website to provide information about the Facilitating Career Development Training and Certification Program.

 - Inviting program completers to join NCDA (see Membership Information).